knative-extensions/eventing-rabbitmq/samples/source/README.md

 ### Create the Perf Test Service

-This will send events to the RabbitMQ Cluster Exchange
+This will create a Kubernetes Deployment which sends events to the RabbitMQ Cluster Exchange

 ```sh
 kubectl apply -f samples/source/300-perf-test.yaml
 ```

-Right now, the events are not been sent to the Exchange cause the Source is not created, and is the Source the one that creates the Exchange, Channel and Queues needed for the message Translation to CloudEvents
+Messages from the `rabbitmq-perf-test` deployment won't reach the RabbitMQ Cluster until the Source is created, which results in the creation of the Exchange and Queue where the messages are going to be sent

 ### Create the RabbitMQ Source's Sink